ryanxwang/rank2plan/README.md

 ## Todo

 - [ ] Support for sparse matrices and vectors
-- [ ] Dynamic regularisation of some sort
+- [x] Bayesian optimisation for tuning the `C` value.
+- [ ] We log pretty aggressively, probably should add a verbosity control

 ## References